 Unlock endless possibilites with Moonshot's algorithms

-See why Moonshot is trusted by over 20 organisations!
-Here are example case studies of Moonshot's algorithms for skin cancer prediction, DNA sequencing, mRNA vaccine development, environmental conservation, space research and more.
+See why Moonshot's algorithms which power our predictions are trusted by over 20 organisations!
+Here are example case studies of our algorithms for skin cancer prediction, DNA sequencing, mRNA vaccine development, environmental conservation, space research and more.

 What do doctors do when a patient has trouble breathing?
 They use a ventilator to pump oxygen.

 But mechanical ventilation is a clinician-intensive procedure, a limitation that was prominently on display during the COVID-19 pandemic.

 Our fast algorithms were used by Dr. Carl McBride Ellis to visualize the huge ventilation dataset.

 "Buy low, sell high."
 It sounds so easy.
 In reality, trading for profit has always been a difficult problem to solve.
 Electronic trading allows for thousands of transactions to occur in less than a second, resulting in nearly unlimited opportunities.

 Dr. Carl McBride Ellis uses TSNE to visualize Jane Street’s huge dataset to predict stock market signals.

 “Are we alone in the Universe?”
 It’s one of the most profound human questions.
 As technology improves, we’re finding new and more powerful ways to seek answers.

 Tawara from Japan used our fast algorithms to identify anomalous signals in scans of Breakthrough Listen targets.
 Because there are no confirmed examples of alien signals, SETI included some simulated signals.